Kia Ceed - Interior, design and technology

-Kia makes a big point of emphasising how the Ceed was designed at its European HQ in Frankfurt, Germany, for European tastes.
+Kia makes a big point of emphasising how the Ceed is designed at its European HQ in Frankfurt, Germany, for European tastes.
 A design evolution of the previous car, the Ceed is a pretty handsome, if generic interpretation of the modern compact hatchback.

-The third generation model was facelifted in 2021, with updated exterior styling giving the Ceed a more premium look.
-There are upgraded materials on show in the cabin, too, while onboard tech has been given a boost with a 10.25-inch media touchscreen.
+As part of a facelift in 2021, Kia updated the Ceed’s exterior styling to give it a more premium look.
+Upgraded materials were also introduced in the cabin, while onboard tech was given a boost with a larger 10.25-inch central touchscreen, and updated software.

-Buyers with a budget in mind will be pleasantly surprised at the levels of standard kit across the range.
-Ceed 2 models (now discontinued) include 16-inch alloy wheels, electrically-adjustable and heated door mirrors, air-con, a DAB radio, Bluetooth, a reversing camera and an 8-inch touchscreen with Apple CarPlay and Android Auto connectivity.
+Buyers with a budget will be pleasantly surprised at the levels of standard kit across the range.
+Entry-level Ceed 2 models come with 16-inch alloy wheels, electrically adjustable and heated door mirrors, air-con, a DAB radio, Bluetooth, a reversing camera and an 8-inch touchscreen with Apple CarPlay and Android Auto smartphone connectivity.

 Sat-nav, stereo and infotainment

-The fit and finish of the dashboard is pretty high – although the infotainment screen looks a bit lost, like it’s just been stuck on the dash top.
-The Ceed 2 is the only model that gets the most basic eight-inch screen, while the more expensive GT-Line, 3 and GT-Line S models feature a 10.25-inch display), but the system works well and supports both Android Auto and Apple CarPlay, but you'll need to plug in your smartphone to use either system.
+The fit and finish of the dashboard are pretty high – although the infotainment screen looks like it’s just been stuck on top of the dash.
+The Ceed 2 is the only model with the most basic eight-inch screen, while the more expensive GT-Line, 3 and GT-Line S models feature a 10.25-inch display.
+The system works well and supports both Android Auto and Apple CarPlay, but you'll need to plug in your smartphone to use either system.

 In this review